ZhijingY/ESE519-lab2/README.md

 $ git clone -b master https://github.com/raspberrypi/pico-examples.git
 ```

 If difficulty is met when cloning the pico files, you can also download the files manually by clicking the green "Code" button and choose "Download ZIP".
-In your terminal, use ```mkdir pico``` to create a folder called "pico" in any directory that you consider proper.
 Put the downloaded "pico-sdk" folder and "pico-examples" folder into the "pico" folder.